Customs Reform and Modernisation Programme

-The Customs Reforms & Modernization (CRM) Project aims at transforming and modernising Customs administration in accordance with internationally accepted conventional standards and best practice.
-This also involves embracing the redefined function of Customs to lay greater emphasis on trade facilitation and protection of society.
+The Customs Reform & Modernisation Programme aims at transforming and modernising Customs Administration in accordance with internationally accepted standards and best practice.
+This also involves embracing the redefined function of Customs to put greater emphasis on trade facilitation and protection of society.

 This is being achieved through implementation of the following reform initiatives:

-- Enhancing uniformity in commodity valuation by implementation of a Valuation Database.
+- Enhancing uniformity in commodity valuation by implementation of Phase II of a Valuation Database.